mskf3000/Tutorials-and-Cheat-Sheets/Cheat Sheet - Ruby - Installing Ruby from Source on Ubuntu.md

-# Cheat Sheet - Ruby - Installing Ruby from Source on Ubuntu 12.04
+# Cheat Sheet - Ruby - Installing Ruby from Source on Ubuntu

 By Jack Szwergold, September 21, 2015

+This tutorial explains how to compile Ruby version 2.2.3 from source on Ubuntu, but the same basic recipe can be used for most any other version of Ruby on Ubuntu.

-#### Installing Ruby 2.2.3 from source code.
+#### Installing Ruby from source code.

 First, run `aptitude update` like this: